HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 ### <a name="loading_data" href="#"></a> Data preprocessing and loading

-For simplicity, we will start from preprocessed sentence data (starting from step 2 from the above list).
+For simplicity, we start from preprocessed sentence data (i.e., from step 2 from the above list).
 If the input corpus was instead composed by raw text articles, we would also need to perform some Natural Language Processing on the corpus before being able to extract candidate relation pairs and features.
 To learn how NLP extraction can be done in DeepDive (i.e., how to